checkmarx-ts/CxUtils/data-retention/README.md

 |retentionDurationLimit	|An optional parameter that allows to limit the duration of the data retention process.
 Specified only in round hours (integers), and applies to all scans performed after this parameter was set.|

 ### Configuration File
-The powershell script is driven by a configuration file "data_retention_config.json".
+The powershell script is driven by a configuration file "data_retention_config.json" (default).
+It is also possible to explicitly provide a full path to a config file in a different folder (see -configFile parameter).
 - The "log" section defines the logging timestamp format and the logging folder.
 - The "cx" section defines the Checkmarx host and credentials to use for data retention.
 They can be overridden by parameters on the command line.
 If the "serviceUrl", "username" and "pass" parameters are provided on the command line, they will take precedence over values configured in the json config file.
 - The "dataRetention" section defines the default value for the duration limit for the data retention process.
 This can also be overridden in the command line by the "retentionDurationLimit" parameter.